Natural Cures and Prevention - More Than Home Remedies

 Acidophilus contains beneficial digestive bacteria.
 You can eat three servings of acidophilus yogurt (not just any yogurt) each day or

 taking acidophilus in supplement form.
-Some available are Probiotic Acidophilus Capsules, Adult Chewable Acidophilus Tablets, Liquid Acidophilus,
+Some available are Probiotic Acidophilus Capsules, Adult Chewable Acidophilus Tablets, and Liquid Acidophilus.

 After a shower or bath, dry off completely, especially between your toes.
 Then use a hair dryer on low setting to dry your feet, especially between the toes.
 Any remaining moisture is enough to allow fungus to flourish.